twajr/linux-tips-and-tricks/README.md

 ## Shell Scripting Details
 /etc/shells contains list of available shells - Users initial shell is set in /etc/passwd

-## Script details
+## Script basics

 Scripts begin with the 'Shebang' of #!/bin/bash and then continue with the script commands.
-The script needs to be executable to a 'chmod 755 myscript.sh' is required before running it.
+The script needs to be executable so a 'chmod 755 myscript.sh' is required before running it.

  ```
  #!/bin/bash
  sleep 90
+ SERVER_NAME=$(hostname)
+ echo "You are running on ${SERVER_NAME}."
  ```

 ### variables